jqwik-team/jqwik/documentation/src/docs/include/additional-modules.md

 ### Testing Module

-This modules artefact name is `jqwik-testing`.
+This module's artefact name is `jqwik-testing`.
 It provides a few helpful methods and classes for generator writers to test their generators - including edge cases and shrinking.